All Episodes

 He and his militia buddies can clearly organize to their heart's content and prepare for whatever terror attack they foresee coming.

-He seems to want to have the official sanction of the state on his little army, but I think it's clear that he already kind of has that.
+He seems to want to have the official sanction of the state on his little army, but I think it's clear that he already kind of has that since they tried to overturn an election on Trump's behalf, then Trump got them out of jail when he got back in office.

-In every meaningful way, Trump has called Stewart and the Oath Keepers and the Proud Boys up as a militia.
+In every meaningful way, Trump has called Stewart and the Oathkeepers and the Proud Boys up as a militia.

 Maybe he hasn't done that through official government channels, but Stewart wouldn't want that.

-That would lead to him having to submit to some form of oversight or regulation, and Stewart doesn't like that shit.
+That would lead him having to submit to some form of oversight or regulation, and Stewart doesn't like that shit.

 That makes being a petty tyrant less fun when there are rules.

-Basically, what I'm saying is that if he's communicating his objectives sincerely, he's achieved them.
+Basically what I'm saying is that if he's communicating his objectives sincerely, he's achieved them.

 jordan holmes

-Well, I mean, there's the perception difference.
+Well, I mean, there's the perception different.

 There's the public perception difference.